Atlanta Pedestrian Injury Attorney

 - And more.

-In the event that a crosswalk hazard has contributed to your pedestrian injury, you may be entitled to bring a claim against the individual or entity responsible for designing, implementing, or maintaining the crosswalk.
+In the event that a crosswalk hazard has contributed to your pedestrian injury, you may be entitled to bring a pedestrian injury claim against the individual or entity responsible for designing, implementing, or maintaining the crosswalk.
 For example, if a crosswalk was not properly maintained, leading to a defective traffic signal that caused you to suffer injuries, then you could ostensibly sue and recover damages from the city government for failing to properly maintain such crosswalk.
+Keep in mind, however, the rule that provides injured claimants only 6 months before properly serving the at-fault city in Georgia with an ante litem notice.

 In any injury case, the court will evaluate the fault contribution of each party — the damages liability will be assigned in accordance with such fault.
 How does this work?
 Suppose that you are hit by a car while crossing the road.
 Your damages total $50,000.
 The court determines that you were 20 percent at-fault, as you did not adequately assess traffic conditions before crossing the road.
 You would be entitled to recover up to $40,000 (80 percent of the maximum potential damages).